-- 1) Such Regulations shall include detailed arrangements for the following: - a) the accounting records and systems of internal control; - b) the assessment and management of risks faced by the Council; - c) the work of the Internal Auditor and the receipt of regular reports from the Internal Auditor which shall be required at least annually; - d) the financial reporting requirements of members and local electors and - e) procurement policies (subject to (2) below) including the setting of values for different procedures where the contract has an estimated value less than £15,000. - 2) Any proposed contract for the supply of goods, materials, services and the execution of works with an estimated value in excess of [£15,000] shall be procured on the basis of a formal tender as summarised in (3) below. - 3) Any formal tender process shall comprise the following steps: - a) a public notice of intention to place a contract to be placed in a local newspaper; - b) a specification of the goods, materials, services and the execution of works shall be drawn up; - c) tenders are to be sent, in a sealed marked envelope, to the Clerk by a stated date and time; - d) tenders submitted are to be opened, after the stated closing date and time, by the Clerk and at least one member of Council; - e) tenders are then to be assessed and reported to the appropriate meeting of Council or Committee. - 4) The Council, nor any Committee, is not bound to accept the lowest tender, estimate or quote.
+1) Such Regulations shall include detailed arrangements for the following:

+- a) the accounting records and systems of internal control; - b) the assessment and management of risks faced by the Council; - c) the work of the Internal Auditor and the receipt of regular reports from the Internal Auditor which shall be required at least annually; - d) the financial reporting requirements of members and local electors and - e) procurement policies (subject to (2) below) including the setting of values for different procedures where the contract has an estimated value less than £15,000. - 2) Any proposed contract for the supply of goods, materials, services and the execution of works with an estimated value in excess of £15,000 shall be procured on the basis of a formal tender as summarised in (3) below.
+For proposed contracts with an estimated value in excess of £25,000 the Public Contracts Regulations 2015 must apply. - 3) Any formal tender process shall comprise the following steps: - a) a public notice of intention to place a contract to be placed in a local newspaper; - b) a specification of the goods, materials, services and the execution of works shall be drawn up; - c) tenders are to be sent, in a sealed marked envelope, to the Clerk by a stated date and time; - d) tenders submitted are to be opened, after the stated closing date and time, by the Clerk and at least one member of Council; - e) tenders are then to be assessed and reported to the appropriate meeting of Council or Committee. - 4) The Council, nor any Committee, is not bound to accept the lowest tender, estimate or quote.
 Any tender notice shall contain a reference to the Standing Orders 59, 61 & 62 regarding improper activity. - 5) The Financial Regulations of the Council shall be subject to regular review, at least once every four years.
 (Note: The Council adopted NALC practices for good financial control at its Meeting of 24 April 1997.
 The Council is bound by the Accounts and Audit Regulations 1996 and subsequent amendments.)